shreyashkar-ml/shreyashkar-ml.github.io/content/about.md

 summary: "about"
 ---

-Hi, I am Shreyashkar.
+Hi, I am Shreyashkar
-- I am interested in building products in the area of Data Science, Machine Learning, and Large Language Models.
+- I currently work as AI Engineer at [iTuring](https://www.ituring.ai).
-- I currently work as a Data Scientist at [Cyborgintell](https://www.cyborgintell.com)
+- I work across the intersection of Deep Learning, High Performance Data Engineering, and LLM research and engineering.